SoundBuddies/SBVirtualMidiDevice/README.md

 # SBVirtualMidiDevice

 This is a simple Swift package for creating a virtual midi device in macOS.
-This should als work for iOS but has not yet been tested.
+This should also work for iOS but has not yet been tested.
 The usage is straight forward.
-Create an instance of the class, optionally name your virtual midi device with init(_ name:).
+Create an instance of the class, optionally use init(_ name:) to give your virtual midi device a custom name.
 Use the delegate protocol to receive and process incoming midi messages.

 Here is an example:

-In 'AppDelegate'
+In "AppDelegate"

     let midi = SBVirtualMidiDevice("MyMidi")

-to receive Midi data, you have to adopt the SBVirtualMidiDeviceDelegate protocol, eg
+ to receive Midi data, you have to adopt the SBVirtualMidiDeviceDelegate protocol

     extension AppDelegate: SBVirtualMidiDeviceDelegate {
         func receivedNoteOff(channel: UInt8, note: UInt8, velocity: UInt8) {